College Football Bowl Picks 2018: Predictions on Most Overlooked Games Remaining

 5:15 p.m.
 ET, ESPN

-Ford Field, Detroit, Michigan
+Ford Field, Detroit

-The Minnesota Golden Gophers (6-6) had an uneven season but they won two of their last three games to qualify for this bowl game.
+The Minnesota Golden Gophers (6-6) had an uneven season, but they won two of their last three games to qualify for this bowl game.

-They are going to have their hands filled with an emotional Georgia Tech team (7-5) that will be saying good bye to head coach Paul Johnson, who is retiring after this game.
+They are going to have their hands full with an emotional Georgia Tech team (7-5) that will be saying goodbye to head coach Paul Johnson, who is retiring after this game.

 Georgia Tech features Johnson's option offense, and that unit has been consistent throughout the coach's run with the Yellow Jackets.
 Georgia Tech is a 5.5-point favorite.

-Minnesota features freshman running back Mohamed Ibrahim, who has shown the ability to break long runs this season and comes into this game with 936 rushing yards, and has an excellent chance to break the 1,000-yard mark
+Minnesota features freshman running back Mohamed Ibrahim, who has shown the ability to break long runs this season.
+He comes into this game with 936 rushing yards and has an excellent chance to break the 1,000-yard mark.

 Prediction: Georgia Tech 30, Minnesota 27